-(9) Yesterday, Todd Martin was the opponent of Ivanisevic in the final of the Grand Slam Cup in Berlin.
-The American, who defeated local hero Boris Becker a day earlier, was beaten by the 26-year old Croatian in straight sets.
+Todd Martin was the opponent of the quiet Ivanisevic in December 1995.4 The American, who defeated the local hero Boris Becker a day earlier, was beaten by the 26-year old Croatian during the finals of the Grand Slam Cup in 1995 [...].

 Among other things, one must correctly identify Ivanisevic, located in the first sentence, as the denotation of the Croatian, located in the second sentence, in order to extract the correct answer that is stated in the second sentence.
-Semantic knowledge such as the IS-A relations between Ivanisevic and Croatian can help to resolve the anaphoric connection between these two entities.
-In section 4.1.3 we explained how such IS-A relations can be acquired automatically for proper names.
-Anaphora resolution supported by IS-A relations may help to extract potential answers from the text collection if they are not clearly stated with the accompanying proper name in the same sentence but in the context of the discourse.
+Semantic knowlegde such as the IS-A relations between Ivanisevic and Croatian can help to resolve the anaphoric connection between these two entities.
+In section 4.1.3 we explained how such IS-A relations can be acquired automatically to categorise named entities, Thus anaphora resolution supported by IS-A relations may help to extract potential answers from the text collection if they are not clearly stated with the accompanying named entity in the same sentence but in the context of the discourse.